-Hollandaise sauce is an egg yolk and melted butter emulsification seasoned with salt and white or cayenne pepper.
+Hollandaise sauce is made with an egg yolk and melted butter, and then seasoned with salt and white or cayenne pepper.
 It´s a really old recipe that´s used mainly for one dish: eggs benedict, a recipe we will soon share with you.

 It is really important to carefully follow every step because this sauce can easily curdle.
 I have to confess it actually happened to me the first time I made it.